-b) "dual-registraion supported" if the MME does not support the N26 interface.
+b) "dual-registration supported" if the MME does not support the N26 interface.

-iii) If the MME indicated "dual-registration not supported", the UE shall select single-registration mode.
-Otherwise if the MME indicated "dual-registration supporte", the UE shall select dual-registration mode if the UE supports dual-registration mode.
+iii) If the MME indicated "dual-registration not supported", the UE shall operate in single-registration mode.
+If the MME indicated "dual-registration supported" and the UE supports dual-registration mode, the UE shall operate in dual-registration mode.
+If the MME indicated "dual-registration supported" and the UE only supports single-registration mode, the UE shall operate in single-registration mode.
+If the MME indicated neither "dual-registration not supported" nor "dual-registration supported", the UE shall operate in single-registration mode.
+The interworking procedures required for coordination between 5GMM and EMM without N26 interface are specified in subclause 11.2.3.

-Editor's note: Details on the case where the network provides the dual-registration supported IE set to "dual-registration supported" and the UE does not support dual-registration mode, are FFS.

 B) Temporary identity